 Early on in his career, he became known as a comic-book cover artist, and particularly for his work with DC Comics, which included critically acclaimed illustrations for Batman, Green Arrow and Fables.
 Collectively, this work earned him seven Eisner Awards, three consecutive Harvey Awards, and gold-medal prizes from the Society of Illustrators in New York and Los Angeles.
 In recent years, Hollywood has come calling.
-Jean's 2017 trifecta of celebrated film posters—for Blade Runner 2049, mother! and Guillermo del Toro's Best-Picture-winning The Shape Of Water—that were widely regarded as some of the best movie one-sheets of that year.
+Jean’s 2017 trifecta of celebrated film posters—for Blade Runner 2049, mother! and Guillermo del Toro‘’

-Jean's commercial clients include ESPN The Magazine, The New York Times, Prada, Rolling Stone, Spin, Time and Atlantic Records.
-Among his music-related projects, he created the album art for My Chemical Romance's The Black Parade; the band's frontman, Gerard Way, is also an SVA alumnus (BFA 1999 Cartooning), and the two graduates would later collaborate again on Way's Umbrella Academy comic books.
+Jean’s commercial clients include ESPN The Magazine, The New York Times, Prada, Rolling Stone, Spin, Time and Atlantic Records.
+Among his music-related projects, he created the album art for My Chemical Romance‘’

 “I prefer a more naturalistic approach to making art,” Jean says, drawing from imagination rather than adaptations or pre-determined concepts.
 “I like to see the accidents and defects that happen from the image that you have in your mind and how it travels down to your hand and what comes out.”